chesterl/toy_store/README.md

 - Restrict all actions for each controller to the correct user
 - Add default images if toy pictures are missing
 - Override all the bootstrap CSS styling and fix CSS issues so it can look amazing!
+- Cover edge cases and handle errors such as when someone enters in an invalid address for geocoding.

 As my primary aim was to achieve the functionality for the demo, there are areas of polish/design that will need to be re-visited.
-For example, as mentioned above and in the demo, the messages model is not considered a robust solution.
+For example, as mentioned above, the messages model is not considered a robust solution.
 I would be looking to implement a more robot solution such as the following

-User has many conversations
+- User has many conversations
-Conversation has many messages
+- Conversation has many messages
-Messages have content, a from_id, a to_id and a conversation_id
+- Messages have content, a from_id, a to_id and a conversation_id

 If you are looking to test the authorisation portion of the app, I implemented a small easter egg as a fun way to tackle the requirement.
 If you visit `/crazy_things`.
 You will be able to press the button regardless of the type of user.
 However you have to have the role of an admin to see the side effect.
 To become an admin you can load your user in rails console and add an admin role.